Evaluation of Test-Time Adaptation Under Computational Time Constraints: Experiments

 We follow prior art~\cite{tent,sar,dda} and focus on the task of image classification.
 In all our experiments, we assume that $f_\theta$ is a ResNet-50-BN\footnote{SAR demonstrated the superiority of using batch independent normalization layers under batch size of 1.
-We leave this ablation to the Appendix.}~\cite{he2016deep} trained on ImageNet~\cite{deng2009imagenet} (pretrained weights obtained from \texttt{torchvision}).
+We leave this ablation to the Appendix along with experiments on other architectures.}~\cite{he2016deep} trained on ImageNet~\cite{deng2009imagenet} (pretrained weights obtained from \texttt{torchvision}).
 We further assume that the stream $\mathcal S$ reveals batches of size 64\footnote{This batch size is recommended by most baselines~\cite{tent,eata}}, except for MEMO~\cite{memo}, which predicts on single images to incentivize prediction consistency over an input and its augmentations.
 Regarding datasets, we follow earlier works~\cite{tent, sar, eata, dda, memo}, and thus evaluate on the ImageNet-C dataset~\cite{imagenetc} with a corruption level of~5 for all 15 corruptions.
-We further extend our evaluation and consider both ImageNet-R~\cite{imagenetr}, and the more recent ImageNet-3DCC~\cite{3dcc}, which leverages depth estimates to construct more spatially-consistent corruptions.
+We further extend our evaluation and consider CIFAR10-C, ImageNet-R~\cite{imagenetr}, and the more recent ImageNet-3DCC~\cite{3dcc}, which leverages depth estimates to construct more spatially-consistent corruptions.